MaximeCulea/acf-beautiful-flexible/readme.txt

 License: GPL v2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-ACF Beautiful Flexible: Transform ACF\'s flexible layouts list into a beautiful popup.
+ACF Beautiful Flexible: Transform ACF's flexible layouts list into a beautiful popup.

 == Description ==
 To use ACF Beautiful Flexible, simply activate the plugin to improve the ACF flexible UI.
 By default, it uses random images, but the idea is to customize them by adding your own.